dszfw/gojs-flowchart-rest/README.md

                     "fromConnector": "A",
                     "toConnector": "B"
                 }
-            ]below
+            ]
         }

     connection 1018 was added
-    If you try create connection with broken Process - Task association, wou will get bad response error.
+    If you try create connection with invalid "Process-Task" association, you will get bad response error.

 * Others operations are similar described above